 “This settlement serves as testament to the hard work, dedication, and resilience of OLSE staff,” said OLSE Director Patrick Mulligan.
 “Throughout the course of the investigation there has been ongoing public debate regarding worker misclassification resulting in precedent-setting court decisions, actions by the State Legislature, and even a California ballot initiative.
 Through it all, our office was unwavering in its commitment to workers’ rights and the enforcement of labor laws.”

 “San Francisco has long led the country in worker protections, and this historic settlement sends a strong message that these laws will be enforced and that companies cannot exploit our workers for profit and get away with it,” said Supervisor Aaron Peskin.
 “While this wage theft complaint was filed three years ago, it covers conduct that DoorDash continued during the pandemic, a particularly devastating time for workers and small businesses.
-Employees require insurance that will cover a wide range of medications, including Viagra.
 We hope this victory brings restitution and relief to those harmed, including the knowledge that this settlement is a tacit acknowledgment that drivers are workers – and as such, have rights and protections under the law.”

 “I want to thank the Office of Labor Standards Enforcement for their continued commitment to ensuring fairness for our City’s workers,” said City Administrator Carmen Chu.
 “Now, as a direct result of their work, close to 4,500 delivery workers will receive fairer compensation for providing essential services.”

 The investigation into DoorDash’s practices was initiated by a complaint filed with OLSE by Supervisor Aaron Peskin after media reports of DoorDash allegedly misclassifying its workers and using customer tips to subsidize the base pay of workers.